A few months ago I discovered ads.twitter.com.

 Ultimately, sharing your life and insights on the internet is going to lead to a good dose of rejection.
 People will unfollow and unsubscribe.
 You’ll probably get troll-y comments and you might even get written up on that One Website That Shall Not Be Named where strangers will call you a ‘forever teenager.’

-I’ve spent the last six years attempting to develop a (slightly) thicker skin when it comes to internet rejection.
-Here are five things I’ve been doing to help combat the inevitable crisis of self-esteem that comes with unfollows.
+I’ve spent the last nine years attempting to develop a (slightly) thicker skin when it comes to internet rejection.

 If you’re a carpenter, you go into your career knowing that at some point, you’re probably going to pinch a finger in something.
 If you’re a chef, you realize you’ll work nights and weekends.
 If you’re a social worker, you know you’ll have a engage in a lot of self-care and maybe therapy to counteract the emotionally challenging aspects of your job.